Searching for information on Diastasis Recti online, you are likely to find the MuTu® System website (that’s this one!) as well as others.

 - The stability of the mid-line is as important as the size of the gap .
 It is the ability to restore tension and stability of the fascia, or Raphe (the collagen connective tissue between the 2 sides of the abdominal muscles made of the Linea Alba and Linea Semiluniaris ) which is the key factor, not just the existence of a gap

 - No exercise routine can ‘treat’ or ‘fix’ every situation .
 In some situations of a severely compromised, stretched and weakend linea alba (the connective tissue between the 2 parts of muscle), surgery may be required for correct function + stability is to be restored*.
 A biomechanical and ultrasound examination will be necessary to determine this.
-BUT… 1. this is rare and 2.
+BUT… 1. this is often not the case and 2.
 Surgery is extremely expensive, has a long and uncomfortable recovery and will do nothing for your strength, tone, weight or overall fitness.
 A focused postpartum core restoration program will benefit your entire lumbopelvic region greatly especially in recovery, even where surgery is deemed necessary.

 MuTu System training and programmes have a holistic philosophy, which deals with posture, functional exercise (IE metabolic resistance exercise techniques that make you truly strong, lean and ‘fit for purpose’), optimal nutrition for health, hormone balance and energy, specific yoga techniques to help re-settle the pelvic organs, tone and heal the deep muscles as well as relieve stress and promote optimal respiration… AND at the foundation of it all, a complete 4-Phase program to train (find) and then strengthen the muscles of your core.
 Narrowing a diastasis recti is one of many beneficial effects.